zhangdq/AndroidImageLoader-1/README.md

 	...Thats it!

 The image will be downloaded, saved to the disk & resized to best support the users screen size.

+You can also set custom code to dispaly your bitmaps once they have been loaded / downloaded.

+	public class CustomBitmapDisplayer implements BitmapDisplayer {

+    @Override
+    public void displayBitmap(ImageView imageView, Context context, Bitmap bitmap, 		String url) {
+        	// Do something
+    	}
+	}

 Android Image Loader also has methods to clean out old files from the on disk image cache.
 You can delete images that haven't been used for 2 days by: